kerneltics/Project-2/Back-end/README.md

 - I have shared with you postman collection that contains every Api endpoint.
 - you don't have to touch anything, just see the examples.
 - when you hit the login endpoint you have to provide the admin email and his password, and it will provide you the Auth token.
-- you save this token in local storage or sessions, cookies, etc.
+- you have to save this token in local storage or sessions, cookies, etc.
 - after that when you hit the endpoints that need auth, you have to provide that token in the axios header, and it should be as follows: Bearer ${the token}.
 - finally you have to do the same with logout endpoint to delete that token.
 - last but not least, please don't touch register endpoint and don't do UI for it.